netwk-pro/blog/docs_raw/posts/secure-secure-shell.md

 We are left with **1** and **8**, as well as **4-6** which were added in [OpenSSH 7.3][73release].
 **1** is better and it's perfectly OK to only support that but for interoperability (with Eclipse, WinSCP), **8** can be included.

-> **_NOTE:_**: 8 should no longer be necessary in newer versions of WinSCP.
+> **_NOTE:_** 8 should no longer be necessary in newer versions of WinSCP.
 If in doubt, test with only 1 first.
 Add 8 if it won't connect otherwise.

 Recommended `/etc/ssh/sshd_config` snippet: